-Pishak et al. have demonstrated that the mucous membrane of healthy people is colonized by Bifidobacteria, Lactobacilli, Bacteroides, Escherichia and Enterococci; as contrasted with the mucous membrane in RA subjects which is mainly colonized by aerobic opportunistic conventionally pathogenic enterobacteria (i.e., enteropathogenic Escherichia, Citrobacter, Enterobacter, Klebsiella, etc.), Staphylococci, Enterococci and other anaerobic bacteria (Bacteroides, Peptococci, Peptostreptococci, etc.) [4].
-They have also reported the observed phenomenon that as RA exacerbates and then enters remission, which is a common occurrence across the spectrum of autoimmune disorders, the composition of the subject's GI microbiota correspondingly also changes between the aberrant pattern detailed above and the one typical of normal subjects.
-The data of Tiwana et al. suggests an increased immune response to Klebsiella in patients with AS, ulcerative colitis (UC), and Crohn's disease (CD) and to Proteus in patients with RA [5].
-Alan Ebringer and his group in the United Kingdom have established over the course of many years that a substantial percentage of patients diagnosed with RA have chronic stealth infection with Proteus mirabilis in the upper urinary tract [6].
-His group has also established the specific amino acid motifs of cross-reaction between the Proteus hemolysin and the RA-associated HLA-DR molecules, as well as those between the Proteus urease enzyme and hyaline cartilage, containing type XI collagen, the type only found in the small joints affected in RA.
-His successful treatment protocol includes antibiotic therapy, such as ciprofloxacin (sometimes in combination with NSAIDs, DMARDS, and immunosuppressive agents as needed), with the added use of natural blocking agents such as cranberry juice, vitamin C for urine acidification, and plenty of fluids [7].
+Pishak et al. have demonstrated that the mucous membranes of healthy people are colonized by Bifidobacteria, Lactobacilli, Bacteroides, Escherichia, and Enterococci, as contrasted with the mucous membranes in RA subjects, which are mainly colonized by aerobic opportunistic conventionally pathogenic enterobacteria (i.e., enteropathogenic Escherichia, Citrobacter, Enterobacter, Klebsiella, etc.), Staphylococci, Enterococci, and other anaerobic bacteria (Bacteroides, Peptococci, Peptostreptococci, etc.).4 They have also reported the observed phenomenon that as RA exacerbates and then enters remission, a common occurrence across the spectrum of autoimmune disorders, the composition of the subject's GI microbiota correspondingly also changes between the aberrant pattern detailed above and the one typical of normal subjects.
+The data of Tiwana et al. suggest an increased immune response to Klebsiella in patients with AS, ulcerative colitis (UC), and Crohn's disease (CD) and to Proteus in patients with RA.5 those between the Proteus urease enzyme and hyaline cartilage, containing type XI collagen, the type only found in the small joints affected in RA.
+His successful treatment protocol includes antibiotic therapy, such as ciprofloxacin (sometimes in combination with NSAIDs, DMARDS, and immunosuppressive agents as needed), with the added use of natural blocking agents such as cranberry juice, vitamin C for urine acidification, and plenty of fluids.7